-If a student allegedly commits what is referred to as a "Big 3" violation (which includes statutory weapons violations, distribution (sales) of controlled substances, or battery on a district employee with injury), the school administration would place the student on emergency suspension and schedule a behavior hearing with the District hearing officer.
-Under Nevada law, students in possession of dangerous weapons will be removed from school, most likely placed into an Interim Alternative Educational Setting (IAES), for one school year.
-However, for students involved in battery on a district employee with injury and students involved in distribution of controlled substances, for a first offense the school must create a positive behavioral support planemploying restorative practices, and the child should be returned to their school.
+If a student allegedly commits what is referred to as a "Big 3" violation (which includes statutory weapons violations distribution (sales) of controlled substances, or battery on a district employee or student with injury), the school administration would place the student on emergency suspension and schedule a behavior hearing with the District hearing officer.
+Under Nevada law, students in possession of dangerous weaponswill be removed from school, most likely placed into an Interim Alternative Educational Setting (IAES), for one school year.

+However, for students involved in battery on a District employee or student with injury and students involved in distribution of controlled substances, for a first offense the school must create a positive behavioral support plan employing restorative practices, and the child may be returned to their school.
 Should there be substantial safety concerns stemming from the first offense, movement of a student may occur.
 In these instances, the receiving school would be required to implement a positive behavioral support plan employing restorative practices.
 Sites are encouraged to work closely with the Department of MTSS/SEL to develop such a plan.